stibbons1990/hex/docs/blog/posts/2022-09-29-accented-characters-missing-on-all-browsers.md

 ---
+date: 2022-09-29
+categories:
+ - linux
+ - locales
+ - chrome
+ - firefox
-title:  "Accented characters missing on all browsers"
+title: Accented characters missing on all browsers
-date:   2022-09-29 20:09:29 +0200
-categories: linux locales chrome firefox
 ---

 At some point all browsers in my PC started to refuse showing